 Under any of these circumstances, you should speak to a lawyer to determine if you have a personal injury claim.
-Our Seattle injury attorneys can guide you through the claims process and help you make the right choices for your specific case.
+Our Seattle personal injury lawyers can guide you through the claims process and help you make the right choices for your specific case.

 While the exact nature of injuries after an accident tends to vary quite a bit, certain injuries are more common than others.
 Some of these are fairly minor, while others are serious and can impact your health and well-being for years afterward.

 - Brain and head injuries: Brain damage of any kind can have serious consequences, including lifelong changes in behavior, loss of senses, and death.
 Even minor injuries to the face can cause scarring or disfiguration, which can have long-term physical and emotional repercussions.

 - Spinal cord injuries: Injuries to the spinal cord can also be very serious.
 Minor injuries can result in pain, which can last for years and require additional treatment and medication.
 More severe injuries to the spine often result in partial or full paralysis.
 This paralysis may be temporary and helped through physical therapy and treatment, but permanent paralysis above or below the waist is also possible.

 - Broken bones: Broken bones are painful and can involve additional expenses.
 Most broken bones can be repaired and reset, which allows them to heal with minor issues.
 They are still serious injuries; however, which require professional medical treatment.